gpldecha/cs-exercises/sorting/README.md

 "In the very early versions of quicksort, the leftmost element of the partition would often be chosen as the pivot element.
 Unfortunately, this causes worst-case behavior on already sorted arrays, which is a rather common use-case...."
 [Wikipedia]

  time: average

+## priority queue/heap

+Efficient for keeping track of the maximum element.
+Two operations, *pop max*, *insert*.

+For N items, the heap algorithm requires no more than 1 + lg N compares for insert and no more than 2 lg N for remove the maximum.

 # Resources